๐ŸˆAlabama History

 Creek (Muscogee)

-Compare: Cherokee vs. Creekโ€”both developed complex political systems, but the Cherokee centralized power while the Creek maintained a decentralized confederacy.
-If an FRQ asks about Native American governance, these two offer the strongest contrast.
+Compare: Cherokee vs. Creek: both developed complex political systems, but the Cherokee centralized power into a constitutional government while the Creek maintained a decentralized confederacy of autonomous towns.
+If a question asks about Native American governance, these two offer the strongest contrast.

 Tribes Known for Strategic Alliances

-These tribes survived and sometimes thrived by carefully managing relationships with competing European powers.
+These tribes survived, and sometimes thrived, by carefully managing relationships with competing European powers.
 Playing colonial rivals against each other was a deliberate survival strategy, not passive accommodation.

 Chickasaw